 Dividend Payout Ratio or DPR will let you know how much profit a company is returning or giving back to shareholders, versus how much profit has been kept for expansion, for repayment of debt and as a cash reserve.

 If a company has zero payout ratio then you can conclude, it has not paid dividend and retained 100% of net profit.

 A high Payout Ratio means the company is reinvesting less amount of profit for future growth which will result in less capital gain in future periods.
-Similarly, low DPR means, company is planning to reinvest higher amount of profit for future growth.
+Similarly, low DPR means, company is planning to reinvest a higher amount of profit for future growth.

 For example, let’s assume that a company has distributed Rs.
 1 per share as dividend and its earnings per share is Rs 10.
-In this case, company’s DPR is 1/10 = 10%.
-This means, company has retained 90% (100%-10%) of the profit for future and 10% paid to shareholders by way of dividend.
-In this case, dividend payout ratio or DPR is 10% and retention ratio is 90%.
+In this case, the company’s DPR is 1/10 = 10%.
+This means, company has retained 90% (100%-10%) of the profit for the future and 10% paid to shareholders by way of dividend.
+In this case, the dividend payout ratio or DPR is 10% and retention ratio is 90%.

 You can get details of total dividends paid, EPS and company’s net income from the reported financial statements.